 22.4 Playtech will always aim to return players affected by cheating to the financial state that they would be in, had the cheating not occurred.

 - Problem Gamblers Guidance:

-23.1.
-Grosvenor and Microgaming take social responsibility and the welfare of players very seriously.
+23.1 Grosvenor Casinos and Playtech take social responsibility and the welfare of players very seriously.
 In order to protect vulnerable individuals, the reputation of the network and the brands running on it, players who have a gambling problem are not permitted to play.

-- Microgaming reserves the right to determine whether or not a violation of these rules has occurred.
-Microgaming’s decision is final.
+- Playtech reserves the right to determine whether or not a violation of these rules has occurred.
+Playtech’s decision is final.

 - Should you have a complaint against Grosvenor Poker, please submit this via email to firstname.lastname@example.org and we will endeavour to get back to you ASAP.